oarcscience/ith.oarc.science/lgbt/index.md

 religion has followed by sanctioning it.

-Some interpret the passages above to imply condemnation of gay marriage, or to justify their prejudices against LGBT people.
+Some interpret the passages above to imply condemnation of gay marriage, or to justify their prejudices against homosexual people.
 The reader is encouraged to look at the entire context and make up their own mind.

 ------------------------------------------------------------------------